collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### User Account

-* One owner with full control over sources and forks
+* One owner with full control over sources and forks (this is an example of "Fork and Pull" Model)
-* Owner can give other users write permission to a repo (this is an example of "Shared Repository")
+* Owner can give other users write permission to a repo (this is an example of "Shared Repository" Model)

 </td></tr>

 <tr><td width="30%">